 Pathrise is a full service organization that helps product managers land their dream jobs.
 Our mentors work 1-on-1 with fellows on each step of their job search, including resume & LinkedIn optimization, reverse recruiting, cold emailing, behavioral and technical interview prep, salary negotiation, and more.

 Our program is flexible.
-Fellows can schedule 1-on-1 sessions as needed and there are only 4 hours of group sessions per week.
+Fellows can schedule 1-on-1 sessions as needed and there are only 2-4 hours of sessions per week.
 Live sessions are recorded, allowing fellows to review materials later.
-The Pathrise income share agreement (ISA) is only 9% of their first year’s salary so fellows don’t pay until after they land a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in improving your job search by working with an experienced mentor, join a Pathrise.